compose-spec/compose-spec/spec.md

     - redis
 ```

-Containers for the linked service must be reachable at a hostname identical to the alias, or the service name
+Containers for the linked service are reachable at a hostname identical to the alias, or the service name
 if no alias is specified.

 Links are not required to enable services to communicate.
 When no specific network configuration is set,
-any service must be able to reach any other service at that service’s name on the `default` network.
+any service is able to reach any other service at that service’s name on the `default` network.
 If services
-do declare networks they are attached to, `links` should not override the network configuration and services not
+do declare networks they are attached to, `links` does not override the network configuration and services not
-attached to a shared network should not be able to communicate.
+attached to a shared network are not be able to communicate.
 Compose doesn't warn you about a configuration mismatch.

 Links also express implicit dependency between services in the same way as
 [depends_on](#depends_on), so they determine the order of service startup.